The short answer is no, you’re usually not breaking the law if you sleep in your car.

 When is it illegal to sleep in your car?

-Under Section 4 and 5 of the Road Traffic Act 1988, you could get in to trouble for sleeping in your car.
+Under Section 4 and 5 of the Road Traffic Act 1988, there are times where you could get in to trouble for sleeping in your car in the UK.
 The act relates to driving or being in charge if you’re over the alcohol limit or under the influence of drugs.

 The penalties are harsh.
 If you drive under the influence, you could face a maximum of a 3 months’ prison sentence, an unlimited fine or a minimum 1-year ban.